- What You'll Learn

 By the end of this lesson, you'll be able to:

-- Identify Strategies to create aesthetic surveys.
+- Identify strategies to create aesthetic surveys.

-1. Why is Aesthetics important when designing Surveys?
+1. Why aesthetics matter when designing surveys

 BlockSurvey offers 3 different survey-taking views.